krp97/Basic-Data-Structures/README.md

 	* Array
 	* Heap
 2. All of the above are to be developed without the use of libraries such as: STL or Boost.
-The Red and Black Tree was also required, however it was decided to move it to a second part of this project - "Data Structures", and introduce the Stack instead.
+The BST and AVL trees were also required, however it was decided to move it to a second part of this project - [Binary_Trees](https://github.com/krp97/Binary_Trees), and introduce the Stack instead.

 ## Structures overview
 Base class for all implemented structures is a **Data_Structure** class.
 It provides basic attributes and a **to_string()** method for easier output handling in the menu.